cameras/camerasIR/README.md

 ## Thorlabs
-CCD and CMOS cameras from [Thorlabs](http://www.thorlabs.com) are only for VIS-NIR range (400-900nm typical, some reach 1100nm).
+CCD and CMOS cameras from [Thorlabs](http://www.thorlabs.com/navigation.cfm?guide_ID=2025) are only for VIS-NIR range (400-900nm typical, some reach 1100nm).

+## EdmundOptics
+Edmund only has products for VIS, and some solutions for 1550nm:
+- Using a standard VIS CCD camera, Edmund sells an High REsolution 1550nm converter [**NT56-764**](http://www.edmundoptics.com/lasers/laser-measurement/infrared-ir-ultraviolet-uv-viewers/high-resolution-1550nm-converter-for-ccd-cameras/2418), it is a NIS-to-visible conversion phosphor layer
+- An specific camera for 1550nm only.

 ## Newport
-Only one model covers required ranges: **LBP4** beam profiler.
+Only one model covers required ranges: [**LBP4** beam profiler](http://www.newport.com/Laser-Beam-Profiler/318103/1033/info.aspx).
 Manufacturer declares that camera covers 350-1310 & 1550nm range.
 It is a CCD camera with an additional conversion coating (conversion phosphor?) sensible at 1550nm+/-50nm.

 ## DataRay
 Dataray cameras are available at three ranges: standard (350-1150nm), -1310 model (350-1350nm) and -NIR model (1480-1680nm uses covnersion phosphor).
 Study this models: WinCamD-UCD12-NIR, WinCamD-UCD23-NIR, WinCamD-UHR-NIR, TaperCamD-UCD12-NIR, TaperCamD20-15-UCD23-NIR

-## EdmundOptics
-Edmund has two approaches for desired range.
-- Using a standard VIS CCD camera, Edmund sells an High REsolution 1550nm converter (**NT56-764**), it is a NIS-to-visible conversion phosphor layer
-- An specific camera for 1550nm only.

-## Spiricom
+## Ophir Optronics / Spiricom
-Spiricom sells model **SP-1550M**, for 1550nm only (phosphor layer).
+Spiricom sells model [**SP-1550M**](http://www.ophiropt.com/laser-measurement-instruments/beam-profilers/products/industrial-applications/the-cameras/sp-1550m), for 1550nm only (phosphor layer).

-## ElectroPhysics
-- **IRE-320S** for 800-2500nm range, with digital output
-- **MicroViewer** for 400-1900nm

-## BaySpec
-**Nuvanut** series, cooled InGaAs camera, three models: 900-1700nm, 1100-2200nm, 1250-2500nm

-## Andor Technology
-**iDus** InGaAs linear photodetector array (PDA) is not a 2D-camera.
-For 800-2200nm needs cooling (Water or TEC).
-It has a 512 or 1024 elements.
-Designed for spectroscopy.

 ## Princenton Instruments